-To help making your current income go further aim to cut nonessential spending from your budget.
+To help make your current income go further aim to cut nonessential spending from your budget.

-You may need to cut back on many expenses to get through the weeks ahead.
+You may need to cut back on some expenses to get through the current period.

 It may be tough, but you will be pleased you did it once it is over!